 Write an Offer

-When you find the right home, we prepare a written offer on your behalf.
-This includes purchase price, deposit, subjects (conditions), completion and possession dates, and any inclusions or exclusions.
+When you find the right home, a written offer is prepared on your behalf.
+This includes purchase price, deposit, subject conditions, completion and possession dates, and any inclusions or exclusions — all of which are negotiated terms.

 05